MetPX/sarracenia/doc/design/use-cases/uc010_EC2Science.rst

    log layer:
-        log messages posted to xac_earnest... copied to system-wide xlog.   dd-src2log  ?
+        log messages posted to xac_earnest... copied to system-wide xlog.   sr-src2log  ?

    1. Storage Distribution
         The storage is on the two end servers, and is normal user space no server specific storage.

    2. Server s/w Distribution.
-        the user would have dd-sarracenia available to run the dd_post, and dd_sender binaries. it would upload using SFTP.
+        the user would have sr-sarracenia available to run the sr_post, and sr_sender binaries. it would upload using SFTP.

 	sftp.science.gc.ca would be a collection of nodes with inbound SSH permitted.